2026 Major League Baseball season: National

-Linear Television

-In February 2025, ESPN and MLB announced that both parties had exercised a mutual opt-out to end their media agreement following the previous 2025 season.
-ESPN's contract was originally going to expire after the 2028 season.

-In November 2025, Major League Baseball reached new, three-year agreements with NBC Sports, ESPN, and Netflix to replace the previous ESPN agreement.
+In February 2025, ESPN and MLB announced that both parties had exercised a mutual opt-out to end their media agreement following the previous 2025 season; this contract was originally going to expire after the 2028 season.
+In November 2025, MLB reached new, three-year agreements with ESPN, NBC Sports, and Netflix to replace ESPN's previous deal.
+NBC Sports will also regain the MLB Sunday Leadoff rights previously held by The Roku Channel; NBC produced those games in 2022 and 2023 before Roku took over them in 2024 and 2025.

-This also be the fifth year of the existing seven-year deals with Fox, TBS, and Apple TV.
+This will also be the fifth year of the existing seven-year deals with Fox, TBS, and Apple TV.